 Gluten is a protein most commonly found in wheat and other related grains, such as barley and rye.
 Adding texture and a characteristic chewiness to baked goods, this ingredient is used in a wide variety of other foods as a thickener and binder, flavor enhancer, and protein supplement.

-This blood test determines whether you have a food allergy to gluten.
-It measures the fast reacting (IgE mediated) response to gluten.
-This is not a test for Celiac Disease nor does it test for sensitivity to gluten (IgG mediated).
-If you are looking for a screening panel that will help you and your doctor evaluate your risk for Celiac Disease please look at Life Extensions panel (LC334971) which tests for antibodies associated with this autoimmune disorder.
+This is not a test for celiac disease nor does it test for sensitivity to gluten (IgG mediated).
+If you are looking for a screening panel that will help you and your doctor evaluate your risk for celiac disease please look at Life Extensions® panel (LC334971) which tests for antibodies associated with this autoimmune disorder.

 The laboratory services are for informational purposes only.
 It is not the intention of National Diagnostics, Inc and Life Extension to provide specific medical advice but rather to provide users with information to better understand their health.
 Specific medical advice including diagnosis and treatment will not be provided.
 Always seek the advice of a trained health professional for medical advice, diagnosis or treatment.

 Both the physician and the testing laboratory are independent contractors with whom National Diagnostics, Inc makes arrangements for your blood tests.
 Neither National Diagnostics, Inc or Life Extension will be liable for any acts or omissions of the physician, the testing laboratory, or their agents or employees.